-The control of exposure at source, including adequate ventilation systems reduces exposure to infection.
-Ventilation is important as this will prevent the build-up of virus in the air by exchanging stale inside air for fresh outside air.
+The control of exposure at source, including adequate ventilation systems, reduces exposure to infection.

 Air from a unit will usually flow out of a unit every time the external facing door (i.e., into the building's hallway) is opened, so decreasing the number of times a door is opened and keeping the amount of virus in the air to a minimum, will decrease the risk of infection for anyone else living in the building.